printlaura/se-15-machine-learning/README.md

 ## Context

-The company for which this project is developed buys and scales Amazon businesses (*brands*).
-It acts as an eCommerce aggregator that sells around 47000 different products (*ASINs*) from a variety of categories, sub categories and brands.
-Currently, the Planning & Pricing team from the Commercial department does sales forecasting and pricing manually, with a big error margin.
+The company for which this project is developed buys and scales Amazon businesses (brands).
+It acts as an eCommerce aggregator that sells around 47,000 different products (ASINs) from a variety of categories, sub categories and brands.
+At the moment, the Planning & Pricing team from the Commercial department does sales forecasting and pricing manually, using a formula that only captures seasonality.
+Having such a variety of products in our portfolio, this method entails a big error margin.
+There is currently no room (or human capacity) for analyzing sales patterns - other than the seasonal factor - that are specific to each item.

 ## **Why do we need to do clustering?**

 The idea is to develop a series of models to provide price recommendations.
 For the training of such models, clustering is being experimented in this project.

 ## **What is the granular level at which clustering is performed?**